 Former consortium members and other CUNY colleagues who are interested in networking are encouraged to join the Nursing Educators at CUNY group on the CUNY Academic Commons.

 Thank you to all who participated in the program and helped make it a resounding success!

 About the NYCNECT Program

-By increasing faculty and staff expertise in the use of simulation, informatics, and telehealth, NYCNECT spurs the development of skills and knowledge needed to prepare students for 21st century health care practice, helping to increase the quality of care provided and reduce health disparities in under-served populations through the training of a highly skilled, culturally competent health care workforce.
+By increasing faculty and staff expertise in the use of simulation, informatics, and telehealth, NYCNECT supported the professional development needs of its consortium members in their goals to become better educators, prepare students for 21st century health care practice, improve the quality of care provided, and reduce health disparities in under-served populations through the training of a highly skilled, culturally competent health care workforce.